Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

 The upper bound on the electron EDM placed by the ACME experiment is an impressive achievement.
 The experiment uses a heavy polar molecule, thorium monoxide (ThO).
 In an external electric field it possesses states whose energies are particularly sensitive to the electron EDM.
 Moreover, the magnetic moment of these states is small, which makes the experiment relatively impervious to stray magnetic fields.
 A cryogenic beam source provides a high flux of ThO molecules.
-In 2014 these techniques led to an upper bound on the electron EDM more than one order of magnitude smaller than the best previous measurements \cite{Baron:2013eja}.
-Four years later the upper limit could be further improved by a factor $8.7$ \cite{Andreev:2018ayy}.
+In 2014 these techniques led to an upper bound on the electron EDM more than 1 order of magnitude smaller than the best previous measurements \cite{Baron:2013eja}.
+Four years later the upper limit could be further improved by a factor of $8.7$ \cite{Andreev:2018ayy}.

-Studies of electroweak baryogenesis with two Higgs doublets began in the early nineties \cite{Turok:1990zg, McLerran:1990zh}, followed by other models with an extended Higgs sector.
-Over the years the increasing lower bound on the Higgs mass, and finally the discovery of a $125~\text{GeV}$ Higgs boson, as well as bounds on the heavier Higgs boson masses from flavour observables and the LHC strongly constrained these models.
-Much progress was made in understanding the challenging dynamics of electroweak baryogenesis, and the intriguing possible connection to gravitational waves in the LISA frequency range was explored.
-In a complementary way, upper bounds on dipole moments played an increasingly important role, since generic models of electroweak baryogenesis connect low-energy CP violation with the baryon asymmetry of the universe.
-As described above, it appears that finally these bounds have become so strong that they essentially exclude all models of electroweak baryogenesis that can be treated perturbatively.
-These developments over thirty years represent an impressive example how the interplay of theory and experiment can guide us in our search for physics beyond the Standard Model.
+Studies of electroweak baryogenesis with two Higgs doublets began in the early 1990s \cite{Turok:1990zg, McLerran:1990zh}, followed by other models with an extended Higgs sector.
+Over the years the increasing lower bound on the Higgs mass, and finally the discovery of a $125~\text{GeV}$ Higgs boson, as well as bounds on the heavier Higgs-boson masses from flavor observables and the LHC strongly constrained these models.
+Much progress was made in understanding the challenging dynamics of electroweak baryogenesis, and the possible connection to gravitational waves in the LISA frequency range was explored.
+In a complementary way, upper bounds on dipole moments played an increasingly important role since generic models of electroweak baryogenesis connect low-energy $CP$ violation with the baryon asymmetry of the Universe.
+As previously described, it appears that finally these bounds have become so strong that they essentially exclude all models of electroweak baryogenesis that can be treated perturbatively.
+These developments over 30 years represent an example of how the interplay of theory and experiment can guide us in our search for physics beyond the standard model.